nspcc-dev/dbft/README.md

 ## Design and structure
 1. All control flow is done in main package.
-Most of the code which communicates with external world (event time events) is hidden behind interfaces and callbacks.
+Most of the code which communicates with external world (event time events) is hidden behind interfaces, callbacks and generic parameters.
 As a consequence it is highly flexible and extendable.
 Description of config options can be found in `config.go`.
 2. `crypto` package contains `PrivateKey`/`PublicKey` interfaces which permits usage of one's own cryptography for signing blocks on `Commit` stage.
 Default implementation with ECDSA signatures is provided, BLS multisignatures could be added in the nearest future.
+3. `crypto` package contains `Hash`/`Address` interfaces which permits usage of one's own hash/address implementation without additional overhead on conversions.
+Instantiate dBFT with custom hash/address implementation that matches requirements specified in the corresponding documentation.
 3. `block` package contains `Block` and `Transaction` abstractions.
 Every block must be able to be signed and verified as well as implement setters and getters for main fields.
 Minimal default implementation is provided.